 SAIS 2 facilitates improved networks between innovation actors within Southern Africa through Connected Hubs.
-The purpose of Connected Hubs is to build a community and facilitate knowledge exchange by connecting innovation ecosystem actors for a joint cause - enhanced entrepreneurship support and regional connectivity.
-The Connected Hubs network aims to share best practices in innovation support and further build a networked community of innovation actors in Southern Africa Development Community (SADC).
-After a successful pilot in 2018, the network grows from 10 organisations to 19 member organisations with five knowledge partners spanning across seven countries.
+The purpose of Connected Hubs is to build a community and facilitate knowledge exchange by connecting innovation ecosystem actors for a joint cause: enhanced entrepreneurship support and regional connectivity.
+The Connected Hubs network aims to share best practices in innovation support and further build a networked community of innovation actors in the Southern Africa Development Community (SADC).
+After a successful pilot in 2018, the network grew from 10 organisations to 20 member organisations across six countries.

 Connected Hubs is a network of Southern African innovation support organisations with linkages to international innovation ecosystems.

 SAIS 2 Connected Hubs provides training and knowledge and offers opportunities for networking to startups solving societal problems.
 The publication Startups as the New Super Heroes – Entrepreneurship as a Tool for Making a Difference presents the entrepreneurial journeys of seven startups, namely AgriPredict, All Bosses, Bayon Holdings, Cancer Dojo, Ecohub, PEBL, and Solve Namibia, which have been supported by SAIS 2 Connected Hubs through its activities in partnership with the Slush Global Impact Accelerator (GIA) in 2017 and 2018.
 Thes young founders’ stories serve as inspiration to others and provide further insight to funders, sponsors, and policymakers on the challenges experienced by early-stage startups in Botswana, Namibia, South Africa, Tanzania, and Zambia.
 The publication also highlights the opportunities that instruments such as SAIS 2 can offer for startups in terms of networking and partnerships in addition to finance.

 Innovation events are important components of every innovation ecosystems adding value to role-players efforts of to network, to gain exposure and to create diverse platforms facilitating learning and timely sharing of knowledge.